UPDATE: May 10 – The Benjamin is now a 4-star CMS rated facility.

 The first dose of the COVID-19 vaccine was provided to our residents and essential front line workers in December 2020.
-The second dose of the COVID-19 vaccine was provided mid-January.
+The second dose of the COVID-19 vaccine was provided mid-January 2021.
 Edgar P. Benjamin Healthcare Center worked with CVS pharmacy to ensure your loved ones and community members were vaccinated safely.
 We are proud to report that no adverse effects were experienced from those who received the COVID-19 vaccine.
 We are so proud of our residents and staff for participating in this important vaccine effort.

 See media coverage of the vaccine distribution.

 We welcome visits with our residents.
-However, due to our configuration of our building, you may not be allowed to visit your loved one in resident rooms.
+However, due to the configuration of our building, you may not be allowed to visit your loved one in resident rooms.
 We do provide visitation spaces for your visit and weather permitting you may hold your visitation outside.
 Please notice additional guidelines regarding your visits.
 These guidelines are put in place to protect your family member or friend, as well as all of our residents and staff.

 - Although not necessary, it may be helpful to schedule your visit.

 - Only COVID-19 free residents may be visited in person.
 In addition, only residents whose health condition allows transportation or movement from the resident’s room to the designated visitation space may be visited.

 - All visitors must wear a face mask or face covering during the entire visitation process.
 The face mask or face covering should cover the nose and mouth at all times.

 - We want you to give expressions of greetings or love, but to maintain the safety and health of your family member or friend, it is recommended only brief physical contact.
 The facility-provided alcohol-based hand sanitizer should be used before and after contact.

 - Bathroom facilities are for hand hygiene only and will not be provided before, during, or after your visit.